Camp Ondessonk's Trail Races

 Stay in one of Camp Ondessonk’s signature rustic cabins!
 Each lodging choice is a grouping of 3-8 rustic cabins (cabins house 6-8 people on average), tree houses, or lodges.
 Tree houses and cabins are three-sided, traditional Adirondack-style structures -many of which are elevated off the ground and surrounded by incredible sandstone cliffs, boulders, and waterfalls; lodges are four- sided, screened in structures.
 In keeping with the true camping spirit, units are primitive, without electricity or running water.
 Modern shower houses are located near units.

-Make it a weekend with the whole family- Runners are invited to take advantage of Camp Ondessonk's Free Fall Festival after the run.
+Make it a weekend with the whole family- Runners are invited to take advantage of Camp Ondessonk's Free Fall Festival on Sunday after the run.
 Fun for all members of the family, including pony rides, hay ride, bonfire, apple cider, and more.

 Hotel lodging available in nearby towns of Marion and Harrisburg, IL.
 Additionally, U.S. Forest Service and State Park camping within a short drive.